ben91lin/PTT-Web-Scraper/Readme.md

             'title':
         }

+* comment
-* comment(Comment only, but some comment doesn't have ip or time, depends on PTT board.)
+    Comment only, but some comment doesn't have ip or time, depends on  board.

         {
             'url': ,